 Is there a penalty for filing late?

-The IRS has extended the filing deadline to May 17, 2021.
-If your return is not postmarked by May 17, 2021, or submitted electronically by the same, there will be a percentage penalty assessed, by the IRS to the amount you owe.
+The IRS filing deadline is April 15, 2022.
+If your return is not postmarked by April 15, 2022, or submitted electronically by the same, there will be a percentage penalty assessed, by the IRS to the amount you owe.
 This is in addition to the interest that will begin to accrue from that same date.
 In the event that you have a refund due, you have up to three years from the deadline date to file that return without penalty.
 If the three year limit is exceeded, the penalties and/or interest will go back to the original deadline date and be due immediately.
 Contact Us for more details, 317-759-9579

 Where is Washington Way Financial located?